A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Every piece of copper counts at Agbogbloshie.
 And they also prefer their wires long and intact.

 For now, the wire-stripping machines are only gathering dust.

-Abdallah, a burner, looks at his own image used as a model, reflecting on his years as a burner.
-Abdallah hopes to find a better job some day.
+Dagara, a 'burner boy', looks at his own image used as a model, reflecting on his years as a burner boy.
+Dagara hopes to find a better job some day.
 Agbogbloshie Recycling Center/ March 2019 Photo Credit: Muntaka Chasant

-Another model at this post is to collect the cables as they were originally collected by scavengers, and recycle them in a facility elsewhere.
+Another model at this post (by GIZ and its local partners) is to collect the cables as they were originally collected by scavengers, and recycle them in a facility elsewhere.

 The scrap dealers lose about a dollar per kilo of copper cables this way.
 This is too much money to let go for selling the cables as they were scavenged.
 Doesn't seem to work for them.